Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The patient, who is HIV positive, knew that living with the infection would make the road to transplant more challenging.
-He would later discover that policies developed under the HIV Organ Policy Equity (HOPE) Act, which aim to make organ transplantation more accessible to people living with HIV, would shorten his wait time by enabling access to an expanded pool of kidneys for transplant from deceased donors with HIV.
+He would later discover that a federal policy developed to make organ transplantation more accessible to people living with HIV would shorten his wait time by enabling access to an expanded pool of kidneys for transplant from deceased donors with HIV.

 The surgery, which happened at Cleveland Clinic in September 2022 made the center one of the first in Ohio to lead an HIV positive to HIV positive kidney transplant.
 Dr. Wee credits his colleagues in the Cleveland Clinic Department of Infectious Disease for making it happen.